iiroj/react-portal-modal/README.md

 ## About

 This component is used for rendering React components inside a Modal.
+There are some basic styles included but you should supply your own styles.
 The component uses the native `ReactDOM.createPortal` introduced with React 16.2.0.
-Support for Server-Side Rendering is achieved with support for statically rendering Portals and flushing them client-side.

 Yarn:
 ```bash